The Best 240Hz Monitors (2024 Reviews)

 Another downside is the WBGR subpixel layout that causes minor fringing on small text and fine details.
 This isn’t noticeable in games and videos, but if you plan on doing a lot of productivity work, it might bother you a little bit.

 VRR is supported up to 240Hz for tear-free gameplay and you get plenty of gaming features, such as crosshair overlays, on-screen timers and Shadow Boost.
+It even supports BFI (Black Frame Insertion, OLED’s version of backlight strobing) up to 120Hz for smoother motion clarity at 120FPS.

 Design & Connectivity

-ASUS PG27AQDM Monitor Design
+ASUS XG27AQDMG Design

-The stand offers height adjustment up to 110mm height adjustment, -5°/20° tilt, +/- 30° swivel, +/- 90° pivot and 100x100mm VESA mount compatibility.
+The ASUS XG27AQDMG has a sturdy stand with up to 120mm height adjustment, -5°/20° tilt, +/- 45° swivel, +/- 90° pivot and 100x100mm VESA mount compatibility.
+There’s also RGB lighting at the back of the monitor.

-Connectivity options include DP 1.4 with DSC, two HDMI 2.0 ports, a dual-USB 3.0 hub and a headphone jack.
+Connectivity options include two HDMI 2.0 ports, DP 1.4 with DSC, a dual-USB 3.0 hub and a headphone jack.

 Alternatives